germanattanasio/traceability-assistant/README.md

 The project is distributed as a jar file.
 See the [release](https://github.com/germanattanasio/traceability-assistant/releases/latest) section.

+If you are interested in the eclipse plugins go to: http://traceability-assistant.mybluemix.net/

 ## How do I get set up? ###

 ### Assumptions